30-by-30: farm groups calling it a federal land grab

 However, Loos says the federal government has no constitutional grounds for seizing private property — and farmers and ranchers have a better track record and greater incentive to conserve.

-In a tweet on Wednesday, Bowman County Sheriff Frank Eberle showed his support for the Stop 30-by-30 campaign, and that he attended Trent Loos’s speech at the Dickinson meeting.
+In a tweet on Wednesday, Bowman County Sheriff Frank Eberle showed his support for the Stop 30-by-30 campaign and that he attended Loos’s speech at the Dickinson meeting.

-Eberle wrote, quote: “Trent Loos, an agriculture advocate, spoke with great passion and knowledge about how this will have an impact on our food supply, and a result of this land grab.”
+Eberle wrote: “Trent Loos, an agriculture advocate, spoke with great passion and knowledge about how this will have an impact on our food supply, and a result of this land grab.”